gudrunhe/secdec/doc/source/gettingstarted.rst

                                     > integrator;
         integrator.verbosity = 1;

-The amplitude is constructed via a call to :cpp:func:`name::make_amplitudes` and packed into a :cpp:func:`name::handler_t`:
+The amplitude is constructed via a call to :cpp:func:`name::make_amplitudes` and packed into a :cpp:type:`name::handler_t`.

 .. code-block:: c++